IGCSE Computer Science

 What skills will I need?

 You should have an interest in computers and programming.
-You should have good maths skills and a logical mind.
+You should have good maths skills (no calculators are permitted in the exams) and a logical mind.

 How is the course assessed?